gu-app-club/blog/src/posts/iteration-domains.md

 }
 ```

-If we plot a point at every `i` and `j` value, we've mapped the "iteration domain" of the prorgram:
+If we plot a point at every `i` and `j` value, we've mapped the "iteration domain" of the program:

 ![Visualization of Iteration Domain](https://i.imgur.com/O4eE95T.png)